A close-knit community of professors and students on a shared educational journey toward individual excellence -- that's what you'll find at Southern.

 The hallmark of a Southern education is hands-on learning, and Southern students have many options for internships, field work, and other experiences beyond the classroom.
 From the Bio-Path initiative in bioscience education; to a social work internship at a social service organization; to student teaching; to a field school for anthropologists and social scientists; to a role with Elm Shakespeare Company, Southern's theater company in residence -- you’ll find the right internship or off-campus experience to broaden your skills and prepare you for your future.

-If you’re eager to achieve your career goals quickly, you can take advantage of one of our accelerated degree programs.
+If you’re eager to achieve your career goals quickly, you can take advantage of one of our many Accelerated Pathways Programs.
 Whether you’re interested in chemistry, computer science, athletic training, therapeutic recreation, nursing, or an MBA, we can help you complete your coursework and other requirements on a shortened timeline, so you can get out into the workforce and dive into your profession.

 The academic heart of campus, Hilton C. Buley Library maintains over 100 databases and electronic collections and houses over half a million items, including books, serials, microforms, maps, government documents, rare books, video media, and more.
 The library is also home to two computer labs, the Learning Resources Center, a library instruction classroom, a Starbucks cafe, and quiet rooms for individual or group study.